ReggieS22/configure-ad/README.md

 </p>

-<h1>Network File Shares and Permissios (Azure)</h1>
+<h1>Network File Shares and Permissions (Azure)</h1>
-This tutorial outlines the implementation of Network File Shares and Permissios in Azure.<br />
+This tutorial outlines the implementation of Network File Shares and Permissions in Azure.<br />

 <h2>Video Demonstration</h2>